Vertical Divider

 |

 The “day of the Lord” is a biblical phrase that refers to the intervention of God in the affairs of mankind on earth.
 (Isaiah 13:6, 9; Ezekiel 13:5; 30:3; Joel 1:15; 2:1; 11; 31; 3:14; Amos 5:18, 20; Obadiah 15; Zephaniah 1:7, 14; Zechariah 14:1; Malachi.
 4:5; 1 Thessalonians 5:2; 2 Thessalonians 2:2; 2 Peter 3:10) Often used in association with the phrase “that day”, it refers to both past and future interventions of God on earth.
 The “day of the Lord” can refer to the past intervention of God on earth.
 For example, it is used in reference to the past judgments of the Northern Kingdom of Israel (cf. Amos 5:18, 20) and the Southern Kingdom of Judah (cf. Lamentations 1:12; 2:1, 21-22; Ezekiel 7:19; 13:5; Zephaniah 2:2-3).
 It has also been used regarding the historical judgment of Gentile nations. (cf. Isaiah 13:6, 9; Jeremiah 46:10; Ezekiel 30:3; 39:8) Most often, the usage of the phrase the “day of the Lord” occurs in the writings of the Old Testament prophets and refers to a monumental event in the future.
-It can be inclusive of both judgment and blessing. (cf. Isaiah 2:11; 2:17, 20; 3:7, 18, 4:1-6; 10:20, 27; 11:10; 12:1, 4; 24:21; 25:9; 26:1; Jeremiah 30:7-8; Joel 1:15; 2:1, 11; 3:14-18; Amos 5:18, 20; 9:11; Zephaniah 1:7, 14; Zechariah 2:11; 3:10; 9:16; 1 Thessalonians 5:2; 2 Thessalonians 1:10; 2 Timothy 4:8; 2 Peter 3:10; et al.) The judgment and blessing associated with the future; monumental “day of the Lord” encompasses a number of significant events.
-It is inclusive of the period of judgment popularly referred to as the “Tribulation”, the Second Coming of Christ, the regeneration of the earth and subsequent millennial reign of Christ. |
+It can be inclusive of both judgment and blessing. (cf. Isaiah 2:11; 2:17, 20; 3:7, 18, 4:1-6; 10:20, 27; 11:10; 12:1, 4; 24:21; 25:9; 26:1; Jeremiah 30:7-8; Joel 1:15; 2:1, 11; 3:14-18; Amos 5:18, 20; 9:11; Zephaniah 1:7, 14; Zechariah 2:11; 3:10; 9:16; 1 Thessalonians 5:2; 2 Thessalonians 1:10; 2 Timothy 4:8; 2 Peter 3:10; et al.) The judgment and blessing associated with the future; monumental “day of the Lord” encompasses several momentous events.
+It is inclusive of the period of judgment popularly referred to as the “Tribulation,” the Second Coming of Christ, the regeneration of the earth, and subsequent millennial reign of Christ. |

 Vertical Divider